 Tough Mudder (a hardcore 10-12 mile obstacle course designed by British Special Forces) completed on Sunday, 15th July 2012 by four amazing people: Steven Craven, Allan Fleming, Moria Dineley and Thomas McCorrie, raised the fabulous sum of £615.00

-The marvelous Halloween pumpkin carving by Keith Dudley raised the fantastic sum of £635.00 that was handed over to the Charity on Thursday, 1st November 2012.
+The marvelous Halloween pumpkin carving by Keith Dudley raised the fantastic sum of £635.00 that was handed over in person to the Charity on Thursday, 1st November 2012 (October 2012).

-Cash donation sent directly to The Brain Tumour Charity March 2013 by rockin' friend Lisa Billingham £10.00
+Cash donation sent directly to The Brain Tumour Charity by my rock chick buddy Lisa Billingham £10.00 (March 2013)

 If you have time, you may like to have a look at the following sites, where you will also find info regarding any planned fund raising events in Steve's memory, pictures of Steve and our latest news